Carlos Grijalva, M.D., M.P.H.

 (615) 343-5499

-Dr. Grijalva is a tenured Professor at Vanderbilt University Medical Center in the Division of Pharmacoepidemiology, Department of Health Policy.
-He has appointments as faculty, scholar and/or investigator at the Vanderbilt Epidemiology Center, the Vanderbilt Center for Health Services Research, the Vanderbilt Institute for Global Health, the Vanderbilt Center for Data Science, and the Veterans Affairs Tennessee Valley Geriatric Research Education and Clinical Center (GRECC).
+Dr. Grijalva is a Professor in the Division of Pharmacoepidemiology, Departments of Health Policy and Biomedical Informatics.
+He has appointments as faculty, scholar and/or investigator at the Vanderbilt Epidemiology Center, the Vanderbilt Center for Health Services Research, the Vanderbilt Institute for Global Health, the Vanderbilt Center for Data Science, the Vanderbilt Center for Latin American, Caribbean, and Latinx Studies (CLACX) and the Veterans Affairs Tennessee Valley Geriatric Research Education and Clinical Center (GRECC).